oweb36/mws-docs/Characters/Air Conditioners/AEX.md

 HR might have some anger issues, but its not as bad as [Xeo](Xeo.md)'s (his anger issues is mild compared to Xeo's).
 He has a way to deal with them, unlike Xeo lashing out on people.
 HR would even punch walls or tables rather than punch somebody.
 HR would also try to exercise his anger away (though he doesn't exercise that much).
 HR, basically would do whatever he can to avoid taking his anger on somebody.

 Despite this, HR is not arrogant or a bully.
 He just keeps to himself.
 HR also does not like hurting others physically despite him being a gruff boi.
-He is not misogynistic like others mostly.

-A nice side of HR is that he is not nice at all.
-But HR believes in (some levels of) equality between gender.
-He likes treating male and females the same.
-He has one exception (hence why I said *some levels of equality*) is that he wouldn't hesitate to punch girls if they deserve it or just annoy him too much.
+HR would rather be alone and not interact with people rather than interact with others and potentially hurt them (maybe).
+He can join parties or large-aah people events for extroverts, but he would just be silent.

+HR is basically a gruff introvert.

 ### PCR
+PCR is the only one whose normal in AEX.
+Her headspace/mental state is the most ok out of all.
+She's also the only female.

+PCR is the one who is completely nice unlike the others.
+She actually has no dark side or strange quirks.
+She would be the most sane out of everyone.

+PCR though is the shy one, quiet and gentle.
+She's also very submissive, able to be told to do things in order to make people happy.
+PCR is a people pleaser.
+PCR knows that some things may be wrong, but she still does it to please the requester.
+She has sociotropy.

+PCR is also the one to dislike large-people events such as parties.
+She would beg to leave, but she can't because [EXMGR](#EXMGR) is the legs.
+PCR would suffer in these kind of events, but oh well.

+PCR is considered as an introvert.

 ## Relations